 When I say that the sun plays hide-and-seek with you, it does not take into account the number of days it was freezing cold even when the sun was out.

 To say Dutch weather is shitty does not do justice to the kind of winter blues you might feel here.
 Even if you’ve gotten used to the lifestyle, I still get tired of putting on layers upon layers just to go out for groceries.

 I don’t want to give you the age-old advice of “you need to stay active!
 You shouldn’t let temperatures that stop you from feeling your face get you down!”.

 It is good advice, but I am going to do you one better.
 Here is some practical advice for you so that it’s easier for you to actually stay active:

-- Have a hot drink beforehand or get one on the go.
+- Have a hot drink before going out, or get one on the go.
 This will warm your body from the inside, and honestly, it’s like a warm hug in a cup.
 BUT invest in a flask because the Earth is dying, people.

 - Know where you’re going, and get there faster.
 Remember, you don’t want to take a contemplative stroll; you want to get out of the cold faster.
-Walking fast, or any physical activity will increase blood circulation, and will definitely make you feel warmer.
+Walking fast, or any physical activity (like cycling), will increase blood circulation, and will definitely make you feel warmer.

 - If you don’t know where you’re going, and you have to use Google Maps to navigate, then you can download the route indoors, and use it offline.
 Just turn on the navigation, put on your earphones, and listen to what the voice is telling you.
 Google is your friend; don’t be afraid to use it.